 At DAS, we are committed to taking the right approach to Corporate Social Responsibility (CSR) and doing business responsibly.

 We constantly strive to develop and improve our CSR programme, and pride ourselves on being a responsible business.

 For discussion on individual claims, please contact your case handler who will advise how to proceed.
-This may include issuing a new section notice and other steps such as attempting to agree a payment plan.
-As with any claim these are subject to ongoing prospects of success.
+This may include issuing a new notice to quit and other steps such as attempting to agree a payment plan.

 It is likely that some tenants will default on rent due to a drop in income.
-An alternative to serving a notice to quit is to enter into a temporary agreement with your tenant for a reduction in rent for a short period with a payment plan to pay off the arrears.
+An alternative to serving a notice to quit (and in the spirit of the government guidance) is to work with the tenants on a mutually acceptable resolution this could be to enter into a temporary agreement with your tenant for a reduction in rent for a short period with a payment plan to pay off the arrears.

 DAS Businesslaw includes a ‘Covid-19 Landlord and Tenant Payment Plan’ designed to help landlords with tenants who have suffered a drop in income, and aren’t able to pay the rent over this current time.
 You can access DAS Businesslaw via the activation code found within your policy documentation.

 Our landlords are able to obtain the latest legal advice via DAS Law using the number in their policy documentation.
 In addition, our website will be updated regularly with landlords’ frequently asked legal questions.